Giganto: Giganto (Deviant Mutate)

-The first Giganto seen is a mutate created by Deviant scientists to serve as part of Kro's invasion force when gathered on Monster Island.
-After Monster Hunters forced Kro to leave Monster Island, Giganto and the other Deviant Mutates found a new master known as the Mole Man and the Deviant Mutates live with him in Subterranea.
+The first Giganto seen is a mutate created by Deviant scientists to serve as part of Kro's invasion force.
+After monster hunters force Kro to leave Monster Island, Giganto and the other Deviant Mutates find a new master known as the Mole Man, living with him in Subterranea.

-The Mole Man unleashed Giganto upon the surface world to attack and destroy chemical plants in the Soviet Union, Australia, South America, and French Africa.
-It brought the attention of the Fantastic Four who headed to Monster Island.
-The Mole Man unleashed Giganto upon them until it was held back by the Human Torch's attacks.
+The Mole Man unleashes Giganto upon the surface world to attack and destroy chemical plants in the Soviet Union, Australia, South America, and Africa.
+This attracts the attention of the Fantastic Four, who head to Monster Island.
+The Mole Man unleashes Giganto upon them until it is repelled by the Human Torch's attacks.

-A Giganto with a lizard-like appearance followed the Fantastic Four back to New York where it fought them.
-After it was knocked into the sea, Giganto tunnelled underground and escaped.

-When the X-Men were in Mole Man's realm, the Mole Man unleashed Giganto upon them.
-Giganto was too much for the X-Men even when Mole Man sent more mutates to battle them.
-They were subdued in Mole Man's echo cave.

-When Mole Man learned that millionaire Alden Maas had destroyed part of his underground kingdom when reaching the Earth's core, Mole Man unleashed Giganto upon Maas' facilities while he teamed up with Human Torch and Thing to fight Maas.
-Alden Maas died before they arrived which denied vengeance from Mole Man.
+When Mole Man learns that millionaire Alden Maas had destroyed part of his underground kingdom while trying to reach the Earth's core, Mole Man unleashes Giganto upon Maas' facilities while he works with Human Torch and Thing to battle Maas himself.
+Maas dies before they arrive, which denies Mole Man vengeance.

-When Mole Man believed that the Avengers were the ones responsible for destroying part of his kingdom, he unleashed Giganto and other mutates to attack Los Angeles.
-Iron Man intercepted Giganto and threw him into the sea while he and U.S. Agent had an attempt to decide what to do with it.
-When Giganto moved again, U.S. Agent tried to blind it with the afterburners on his skycycle only for Giganto to strike and U.S. Agent was separated from his vehicle.
-Wonder Man convinced Mole Man that the Avengers were not responsible and blew his monster whistle to recall his monsters.
+When Mole Man believes that the Avengers were the ones responsible for destroying part of his kingdom, he unleashes Giganto and other mutates to attack Los Angeles.
+Iron Man intercepts Giganto and throws him into the sea while he and U.S. Agent try to decide what to do with it.
+Wonder Man convinces Mole Man that the Avengers were not responsible, which causes him to recall his monsters.